d18c7db/Gauntlet_FPGA/readme.md

 - 2 = PF
 - 3 = Extra

-Top two bits have value of 2 so they correctly access PF CPAL, therefore lower byte is an index into the PF CPAL.
+Top two bits have value of 2 so they correctly access PF CPAL, lower byte is an index into the PF CPAL.

 From MAME it is apparent that for the initial screen, the game only uses CPAL indexes 280-29F for PF as below.
-This CPAL section shows what each index value is used for, X is don't care/unused, F is floor tile, the rest are wall pieces.
+This CPAL section shows what each index value is used for, X is don't care/unused, F is floor tile, the rest are different types of wall pieces.
 <pre>
 280: 0000 6631 9631 C631 F631 F643 F654 F876 -- X X X X X X F X
 288: 8333 7223 A324 F334 C334 C445 E445 F445 -- wallshade F F F F F F F